ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Use of ESAPI Encryptor

 Indica atenção ao uso da criptografia ESAPI.
-A mensagem que aparece é esta:

 > _The ESAPI has a small history of vulnerabilities within the cryptography component.
 Here is a quick validation list to make sure the Authenticated Encryption is working as expected.
 For more information checkout the CWE-310 \(_[_https://cwe.mitre.org/data/definitions/310.html_](https://cwe.mitre.org/data/definitions/310.html)_\) advisory._